DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 required to prevent your system becoming a 'back door' into sensitive data elsewhere in the organisation

----

-## 5. Cloud First - rent, before buy, before build
+## 5. Cloud First

+Rent, before buy, before build.
 Do not build what can easily be bought off-the-shelf.
 Prioritise cloud-based services over on-premises alternatives.

 **Rationale**